centreon/centreon-documentation/versioned_docs/version-24.04/integrations/data-analytics/sc-elastic-events.md

 ### Custom event format

 This stream connector allows you to change the format of the event to suit your needs.
-Only the **event** part of the json is customisable.
-It also allows you to handle events type that are not handled by default such as **ba_status events**.
+Only the **event** part of the json is customizable.
+It also allows you to handle event types that are not handled by default such as **ba_status events**.

 In order to use this feature you need to configure a json event format file and add a new stream connector parameter.